chainparency/docs/tokenizer.md

 ## Authorization

-Please contact us to obtain your API token.
+To obtain your API token, navigate to [Tokeniezer](https://tokenizer.chainparency.com), select an organization, open Admin tab and generate api key.

 Add the following header to all of your requests: